-Will power alone was not enough for us to manage our own lives and stay sober, had it been, it would not be necessary for us to find a Higher Power.
+If will power alone were enough for us to manage our own lives and stay sober, it would not be necessary to find a Higher Power.
 Our experience clearly shows that we have not been able to do this by ourselves.
-Many of us tried to stay sober for a variety of reasons, but we were unable to obtain the lives we desired to live.
-As a result of unsuccessful attempts at sobriety on our own, we concluded that we must seek help from a Power greater than ourselves.
+Many of us tried to stay sober for a variety of reasons, but we were unable to achieve the lives we desired to live on our own power.
+As a result of unsuccessful attempts at sobriety, we concluded that we needed to seek help from a Power greater than ourselves.

-Many of us entered Heroin Anonymous with preconceived notions of who and what God was, some associated these ideas with the world’s great religions.
-Others scoffed at the idea of an existence of a Higher Power altogether.
-There were those too, who arrived with a great fondness for God, and still those who muttered Higher Power from their gritted teeth.
-What was clear with each type was that we were unable to tap into the necessary Power to stay sober.
-Since, we were not able to stay sober and manage our lives using our own will power.
-It became a matter life and death for us to access this necessary Power.
+Many of us entered Heroin Anonymous with preconceived notions of who and what God was.
+Some associated these ideas with the world’s great religions.
+Others scoffed at the idea of the existence of a God altogether.
+There were those who arrived with a great fondness for God and those who muttered Higher Power from their gritted teeth.
+What was clear in each instance was that we were unable to tap into the necessary Power to stay sober.
+Since we are unable to stay sober and manage our lives using our own will power, our lives truly depend on accessing this necessary Power.

 What we usually did not consider was that we could have a God of our own understanding, a Higher Power that would grow out of our action and experience in the program.
-Some of us still resisted this idea, believing we had no right to change God, or that it wouldn’t work for us.
-We realized that this attitude was simply a reliance on old ideas which had brought us to down the path to where we now stand.
+Some of us still resisted this idea, believing we had no right to change God, or that it would not work for us.
+We realized that this attitude was simply the reliance on old ideas which brought us down the path to where we now stand.

 To our relief, members who came before us suggested that the only crucial ingredient was a willingness to believe.
 No one demanded what we believe or how we believe, rather that we are willing to believe in something greater than our own human power.
 All that was necessary was to have an open mind.